apache/arrow/docs/source/format/FormatIntro.rst

 For example:

-* Universally unique identifier (uuid) can be represented as a FixedSizeBinary type
+* Universally unique identifiers (UUID) can be represented as a FixedSizeBinary type
 * Trading time can be represented as a Timestamp with metadata indicating the market trading calendar